d3287t328/DevOps-AI/Git/Gitsign.md

 - key:
     kms: https://github.com/web-flow.gpg
 ```

+Here are some notes on why trusting this key is so important:

+The key at https://github.com/web-flow.gpg is a special GPG key managed by GitHub for commits made through the GitHub API or UI.
+By adding it as an authority in your .chainguard/source.yaml file, you configure Chainguard Enforce to trust commits signed with this key.

+Trusts GitHub-managed commits, simplifying workflow.
+Allows pull requests merged via GitHub UI/API to pass Chainguard Enforce checks without manual signature.
+Useful for automated workflows and integrations.

+Automated Workflows: If you're using GitHub Actions or other CI/CD tools, commits may be automatically generated.
+Trusting the GitHub-managed key allows these commits to pass your security checks without additional configuration.

+Admin Operations: When resolving conflicts or making quick fixes directly via the GitHub UI, commits are signed by GitHub's web-flow.
+Trusting this key avoids breaking your signing policy for these cases.

+Collaboration: External contributors who might not have set up Gitsign can still have their commits trusted when using GitHub's web UI, lowering the barrier to entry.

+Security: The key is managed by GitHub, reducing the risk associated with key compromise as GitHub has its security measures.

+Streamlining: Reduces the number of steps each team member must take to get up and running, making it easier to enforce a strong security posture without complicating the development workflow.

 Enforce Submission Requirements

 Want to make Enforce mandatory for PR submissions?
 Just enable the "Require status checks before merging" feature.